 European Space Agency (ESA) officials say they are still investigating the cause of a drop in power that occurred in May on one of the four in-orbit validation (IOV) spacecraft for Europe’s Galileo navigation, position and timing satellite system.
 The agency has shut down the spacecraft and reduced power on all four IOV satellites as a precautionary measure while it determines the root cause of the anomaly.
 Javier Benedicto, ESA’s Galileo program manager, says investigators ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ESA Investigating Power Anomalies On Galileo Testbed Spacecraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ESA Investigating Power Anomalies On Galileo Testbed Spacecraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.